-- "The particle takes 4 seconds to reach its maximum height.
-This is because its velocity is 0 m s of 4 seconds. - ii.
-At t=3, velocity is POSITIVE Acceleration is the gradient of velocity At t=3, acceleration is NEGATIVE - .
-At 3 seconds the particle is decelerating as its velocity and occeleration have different signs.
+"The particle takes 4 seconds to reach its maximum height.
+This is because its velocity is 0 m s-1 at 4 seconds.

+- ii.
+At t=3, velocity is POSITIVE Acceleration is the gradient of velocity At t=3, acceleration is NEGATIVE - At 3 seconds the particle is decelerating as its velocity and acceleration have different signs.